 14. Motor Oil & Filters

 Most consumers aren’t aware that they can recycle their oil filters and engine oil to make some extra cash.
-Try taking your car to any recycling centers or car garages nearby.
+Try taking your car to any recycling centers or car garages nearby (read this post for more details).
 They can repurpose the oil and use it in other cars.
 Oil filters can easily be cleaned and reused, so throwing those in with the oil can get you a few more bucks.

 15. All That Other Stuff